Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/4 - The Web and Machine Interfaces/1 - Web/3 - Script Dialect/README.md

     foo: arg1, arg2, etc

-which is anaolgous to the following JavaScript:
+which is analogous to the following JavaScript:

     foo({"arg1", "arg2", "etc"});